healiosuk/rails-exercise/README.md

 This exercise aims to help us understand your approach to building software with Rails.

+# Getting started

+To get the Rails server running locally:

+- Clone this repo
+- bundle install to install all required dependencies
+- rails assets:precompile to install tailwind assets
+- rails s to start the local server

 ## In scope

 The goal is to enable you to demonstrate how you do the following: